 According to the institute personnel, there is the world’s only monkey monument in the yard.

 On the plinth there is the following note:

 “Poliomyelitis, yellow fever, typhus fever, tick-borne encephalitis, variola, hepatitis and other human diseases have been investigated through monkey experiments.”

 The monument was erected in 1977 on the occasion of the fiftieth anniversary of the Sukhumi nursery.
-This date reminds that originally the idea of establishing the centre and monkey testing was not connected with the search for cure for terrible diseases.
+This date reminds viewers that originally the idea of establishing the centre and monkey testing was not connected with the search for a cure for terrible diseases.

 The nursery and research centre were created by the order of the Soviet leaders after Lenin’s death.
 The task was set “simply”- they did not want to die and wanted to find a way to live forever.